 Watch out for a chuckwalla, and remember the word to flummox your friends back home.
 It’s the largest of Zion’s lizard varieties and can grow to 20 inches.
 The ringtail cat, a relative of the raccoon, prowls Zion Can-yon at night so stow your camping supplies securely.
 Along the Virgin River, you’ll see bank beavers, so named because they live in burrows dug into riverbanks instead of building dams.
 Of course, mule deer, big-horn sheep, hares, and ground squirrels are everywhere.

 The peregrine falcon, among the world’s fastest birds, sometimes nests in the Weeping Rock area, where you’re also likely to see the dipper, winter wren, and white-throated swift.
 Also in the park are golden eagles, several species of hummingbirds, ravens, and piñon jays.

-Snakes include the poisonous Great Basin rattlesnake, found below 8,000 feet elevation; there are also nonpoisonous king snakes and gopher snakes.
-Amphibians found in the park include the Arizona tiger salamander, Great Basin spadefoot, red-spotted toad, and northern leopard frog.
-Tarantulas, those large, usually slow-moving hairy spiders, are often seen in late summer and fall.
-Although the tarantula’s bite is not significantly poisonous to most people, it may be somewhat painful.
+Snakes here include the poisonous Great Basin rattler, found below 8,000 feet elevation, as well as nonpoisonous kingsnakes and gopher snakes.
+Tarantulas are often seen in the late summer and fall.
+Contrary to popular belief, the tarantula’s bite is not deadly, although it can be somewhat painful.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.